 HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT II

-Examines the development of communities and organizations as social systems.
-Reflects social work's unique integration of theories drawn from sociology, psychology, biology, anthropology and economics to understand the multiple influences on behavior.
-Macro sociological theories for critical analyses of society, communities, social institutions and social organizations are presented.
-Human behavior as affected by race, class, gender, age, and sexual orientation is the main component.
-Develops macro assessment skills.
+Examines communities, groups and organizations as social systems and environmental contexts.
+Reflects social work's values and principles in the macro social environment and the integration of theories drawn from sociology, psychology, biology, anthropology and economics to understand and critically analyze the multiple influences on human behavior as affected by race, class, gender, age and sexual orientation.
+Develops macro-assessment skills within the framework of empowerment.
 Prerequisites: SOWK 200, 300 or permission of instructor.
-Three hours per week.
+Four hours per week.

 SOCIAL WELFARE HISTORY AND CONTEMPORARY ISSUES

 Provides an introduction to the field of social welfare, primarily in the United States and major social movements.
 Examines the history of the social welfare system and social work profession, in the context of societal factors with particular attention to the intersectionality of race, class and gender.
 Explores the impact of values and beliefs on the development of the modern U.S. social welfare system.
 Investigates the dynamics of privilege and oppression as part of the political, economic and social factors that influence the policies and services provided by social work practitioners.
 Prerequisite: SOWK 200 or permission of the instructor.
 Four hours per week.